'Dynamic' Dundee named must-see destination

 The city was praised for its "dynamic creative spirit" in the Lonely Planet Best in Europe 2018.

-Other cities on the list include Provence in France, Emilia-Romagna in Italy and Vilnius in Lithuania.
+Other areas on the list include Provence in France, Emilia-Romagna in Italy and Vilnius in Lithuania.

 Dundee's £80.1m V&A Museum, the centrepiece of its £1bn waterfront redevelopment, will open to the public in September.